 - 1/4 tsp. allspice

 - In a large bowl, cream together butter and sugars.
 (Approximately 3 minutes.)
 Once creamed, blend in the egg.
 Blend in vanilla and tea concentrate.
-Finally blend in cashew butter.
+Finally blend in almond butter.

 - In a separate smaller bowl, mix together flour, baking powder and soda, and additional spices.